 And the big question…Are Inflatable Airplane Beds for Toddlers and Kids Worth It?

 The answer to that question will depend on how much you intend to use it and the age of your children.
 If you buy it early on (when they are 2 years old) and plan to use it at least once a year, then yes, the cost is absolutely worth it.
 Especially if you will be doing long haul flights.

 It’s no big deal to have a child sleep on your lap for a short flight, but when we are talking several hours… I would say that having them have their own space where they can spread out is more than worth it.

 If you will only use it on one or two flights, then you can probably survive without it.
 The flight is a very short portion of your trip.

 Don’t forget, you can also make use of them on other forms of transportation like on trains or ferries.
-The inflatable footrests can even be used in a car.
+The airplane travel bed for your toddler can even be used in a car.

 More Toddler Travel Resources